qgis/QGIS-Documentation/docs/training_manual/database_concepts/queries.rst

          1 |         2
     (3 rows)

-.. note::  Because we have not used an :kbd:`ORDER BY` clause, the order of your results may not match what is shown here.
+.. note::  Because we have not used an ``ORDER BY`` clause, the order of your results may not match what is shown here.

 Try Yourself: :abbr:`★★☆ (Moderate level)`